 Myth: PRP facials are exorbitantly expensive.

-Fact: Depending how many treatments you desire, a single facial is surprisingly affordable.
+Fact: Depending on how many treatments you desire, a single facial is surprisingly affordable.
 A first treatment can range from just over $1,200 to just under $1,900.

 Myth: PRP facials are a form of surgery.